Why iPhone Uses HEIC Format

 The Compatibility Trade-off

 While HEIC offers significant benefits, Apple knew it would create compatibility challenges.
-To address this, Apple built in automatic conversion:
+If you're having trouble opening HEIC files, check out our guide on fixing HEIC not opening on Windows.
+Not sure which format to convert to?
+See our format comparison guide.
+To address compatibility, Apple built in automatic conversion:

 How to Change iPhone Camera Format